 XNA SynthesisDesign XNAs (DNAs and RNAs) with unnatural modifications and novel structures and produce them at low cost, for versatile biopharmaceutical applications.

 Advance the “protein engineering” technology by integrating chassis platforms with computational tools to make difficult-to-express proteins and novel biomacromolecules.

 Convert CO2 to high-value fine chemical products by natural light-driven biocatalysis to achieve national carbon neutrality goal.

 Assemble an artificial cell for understanding basic life and for employing a new biosynthesis philosophy to overcome problems in living cells.

-Make incredibly tiny “micro/nano robots” that smartly navigate under their own or external power to a specific target.
+Make incredibly tiny “micro/nano robots” that smartly navigate under their own or external power to a specific target by collective intelligence.